sarayusreeyadavpadala/FEDO-CNN/README.md

 With orthophotos and their labeled rasterized vectors now available, we can proceed with using the orthophoto (raster) as the input image and the rasterized vector image as it's label.

+-> Ensuring same CRS and pixel size of all orthophotos and its labels (rasterized vectors). (used warp project and translate process in QGIS)

 _Dataset Pre-processing_

 The orthophotos are in .tif file format and can be loaded and read using the rasterio library.
 Once loaded, the orthophoto image can be converted into a NumPy array for further processing.
 Since the orthophoto contains RGB values ranging from 0 to 255, these pixel values must be normalized to a range of 0 to 1 to prepare the data for training a CNN effectively.